mvincent7891/scalable/README.md

 - [ ] Refactor notes so that a note object/array exists for each fret on each string; will make event listener for mouseover (and tooltips that follow) possible.
 Need a quick lookup into notes list via (x, y) coords of mouse
 - [ ] Progression component
 - [ ] Demo button - highlight all features
+- [ ] Remove binding of functions in stateless components